- Home

 Board of Equalization (BOE) Protest Process

-- Complete and sign the back of the Notice of Determination (petition) and by July 15, email cityclerk@broomfield.org, mail or drop off the petition to the:
+- Complete and sign the back of the Notice of Determination (NOD).

-- The petition is not valid without a signature.
-An estimate of the value of your property must be listed, including the specific dollar amount of the value being requested for real property.
+- List the estimated value of your property, including the specific dollar amount you are requesting for real property.

 - Keep a copy for your records.